Bit About Us

 Lynn DriedgerLynn Driedger has his B. A. and B. Ed., both with a major in music, from the University of Saskatchewan.
 During his teaching career he has taught band, guitar and choral programs in the Hudson Bay School Unit, Nutana Collegiate and Bedford Road Collegiate; and has led the Girls’ Choir at Roland Michener Elementary School.
 Over the years, he has been a member of the University Wind Ensemble, Greystone Singers, Saskatoon Concert Band, and the Saskatoon Brass Band.
 He continues to sing in a number of other choirs and small groups, and play in the Bridge City Brass Band.
 Lynn is one of the original members of the Men’s Chorus.

-Deborah is an alumna of the University of Saskatchewan Greystone Singers (for whom she currently serves as accompanist), has sung in Saskatoon Chamber Singers, and is a member of the Canadian Chamber Choir, whose recent CD has been nominated for a Juno for classical album of the year.
+In the spring of 2014, Deborah made her debut with SMC as a guest conductor, and in the fall of that year accepted the position of Co-Director.
+She is an alumna of the University of Saskatchewan Greystone Singers (for whom she currently serves as accompanist), has sung in Saskatoon Chamber Singers, and is a member of the Canadian Chamber Choir, whose recent CD has been nominated for a Juno for classical album of the year.
 In addition to co-directing SMC, she leads the choir of Augustana/St. Timothy’s Church, has led the chorus for Saskatoon Opera productions, and frequently directs music for theatre.
 Deborah received an M.A. from Queen’s and B.A. from U of S, and graduate diplomas in Piano and Piano Pedagogy from Trinity College of Music, London, England.